-30 Fun Things to do in NYC with Kids | Best New York Kids Activities
+30 Things to do with Kids in NYC – 2024 Guide to NYC with Kids

 with 8 Comments

-Affiliate Disclosure: This Things to do in NYC with Kids post contains affiliate links.
+Affiliate Disclosure: This Kids Activities NYC post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.

-Note: While many of the following NYC kids’ activities do not require pre-booking, for the most popular NYC family attractions, be sure to book tickets ahead of time (ex. weekend Broadway shows).
+Tip: While many of the following NYC kids activities do not require pre-booking, for the most popular NYC family attractions, be sure to book tickets ahead of time.
+These include ferry tours to the Statue of Liberty and weekend seatings for the most popular broadway shows in NYC for kids.

 See also: